ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 3. augment path

 ## Bipartite Matching
 Separate the problem into two layers.
-Set up one source node to one layer, and a
+Set up one source node to one layer, and a sink node to the other.
+Then, configure the capacities of t

 ## Edge-Disjoint Paths